hiennguyen26/hien-website/editme.md

 Purpose: Each file encapsulates a specific UI element (e.g., an accordion, a dialog, a button variant).
 Editing Tip:
 To change the styling, update the Tailwind classes or the variants defined via class variance authority (cva).
-To adjust behavior (e.g., animations or responsive interactions), review the component’s props and Radix UI usage.
+To adjust behavior (e.g., animations or responsive interactions), review the component's props and Radix UI usage.
 Custom Components:
 calendar.tsx, carousel.tsx, chart.tsx: These often combine third-party libraries with custom styling.
 Adjust the class names and component props as needed. form.tsx: Integrates react-hook-form for managing form state; update field layouts or error displays here.